Tholoi Fortress near Alagni

 Architectural Significance

 The Tholoi Fortress is a remarkable example of vernacular architecture in Crete during the Venetian and Ottoman periods.
-Its design reflects the need for both functionality
+Its design reflects the need for both functionality and Ottoman periods.
+Its design reflects the need for both functionality and defense.

 The fortress’s design exhibits a blend of architectural styles, with features reminiscent of Venetian villas like the Trevizan Villa in Kissamos and the Ethia Villa in Sitia.
 This suggests the possibility of it being a Venetian mansion.